angrykim/agusmakmun.github.io/_posts/2018-05-29-Network_analysis_for_Anti-money_laundering_1.md

 Before we talked about detection of money laundering using network graphs, Let's take a moment to learn more about network graph analysis as a whole.

-The most commonly used methods for analyzing network graphs are **Path length, (Global or Local) Clustering Coefficient.
+The most commonly used methods for analyzing network graphs are **Path length, Global Clustering Coefficient, and Local Clustering Coefficient.

 Let's take a look at the basic concepts one by one.